 wîcihtotân - a mentorship program for Indigenous teachers and school leaders

-Registration deadlines for wîcihtotân gatherings is from November 30th.
+Registration deadline to join the wîcihtotân gatherings is November 30th.

 Please contact walkingtogether@ata.ab.ca for further information.